tlabs-data/tablesaw-parquet/README.md

 Bugs or problems with the library should be reported on [github](https://github.com/tlabs-data/tablesaw-parquet/issues).
 If you report an issue you have when reading a parquet file, please attach a sample test file, so we can reproduce and correct the issue.
 Feature requests are also welcome, but there is no guarantee we will be able to implement them quickly...

 Users are also welcome to contribute (small) test parquet files from different sources or with different column types than the ones currently tested.
 In this case please provide a quick description of the file content and origin.
 If you are able to provide a pull request with the tests implemented all the better.

+Users are encouraged to report successful (or unsuccessful...) use of the library with remote file systems to complement the current use cases documented.

 We also accept pull requests with code or documentation improvements.
 We prefer pull requests linked to an existing issue, create one if needed.
 Code quality is important, code efficiency is even more important, and testing is mandatory.